 Not every page has to feel text heavy.
 Just like a working space in the physical world, having an open, airy space helps our minds work with less distraction.
 Employ generous space if appropriate around heavy content areas.
 Use images to break up text and lighten strong areas of detail.

 Users can get stuck on seemingly simple actions for reasons outside of their control.
-Guide users though the system.
+Guide users through the platform.
 Provide help, and give plenty of hints and signposts if needed.
 Get them on the right track, so they can use the tool as efficiently as possible so they shine.

 Reducing cognitive load for better user experience